-The game puts you in control of a man in a dream-filled comatose state, brought about by a revenge attack from his girlfriend, who it turned out had been an alien all along.
-This game must have looked brilliant on paper, to the extent that an entire unnecessary background story was written and included as a story book to accompany the game, but its poor execution results in a game that's frustrating to play and often impossible to enjoy.
-As a puzzle it mixes different genres.
-There are 15 different enemies / challenges (cotton candy stick, giant wasp, rosebush with teeth, lawnmower, soccer ball with mouth, little girl with steak knife, jack-in-the-box clown, fat dancing ballerina, hopping totem poles, desert creatures, fake doors, bats, giant roast chicken with a mouth, and a large brain with an eye in the middle), 7 different death animations.
-The main character's movements are slowed down by the number of frames used to animate his walk, and the only movement is of the character and any enemy concerned moving left or right across a series of static backgrounds.
-This is where the game begins to fall apart, as the basic handling of the character's actions across the nine very limited levels requires extreme patience and immaculate precision to avoid the instant death and level reset that comes with any contact with obstacles.
-Even when the player knows exactly what they�re doing, it often falls down to luck due to the slow and awkward handling and response.
-Well it is an interesting game though, even if it has lots of negative characteristics.
-You may give it a try but I believe for not too long!
+Weird Dreams is literally weird and it's a game like no other of its time.
+You play the role of a man under a dream-filled comatose state caused by a revenge attack from his girlfriend that turned out to be an alien all along (pretty weird indeed).
+This game must have been brilliant on paper, to the extent that an entire unnecessary background story was written and was included as a story book to accompany the game, but its poor execution results in a frustrating to play experience and often impossible to enjoy.
+Its puzzle sector mixes up different genre of games.
+There are 15 enemies / challenges in total, like a cotton candy stick, a giant wasp, a rosebush with teeth, a lawnmower, a soccer ball with mouth, a little girl with a knife, a jack-in-the-box scary clown, a fat dancing ballerina as well as hopping totem poles, desert creatures, fake doors, bats, a giant roast chicken and a gigantic brain with an eye in the middle plus 7 different death animations.
+The main character's movement is slowed down by the number of frames that animate his walking and the only move he can perform is to the left or right, across a series of static backgrounds.
+This is where the game starts to fall apart as the basic handling of the character's actions across the nine -very limited- levels requires extreme patience and immaculate precision to avoid instant death and level reset that results in any contact with an obstacle or a foe.
+Even when the player knows exactly what to do, Weird Dreams often falls down to luck due to the slow and awkward handling and response.
+Well, it is surely an interesting game, even if it has lots of negative aspects so someone might give it a try but we believe for not too much long.